IBM/audit-ci/README.md

 - Yarn Classic workspaces does not audit `devDependencies`.
 See [this issue](https://github.com/yarnpkg/yarn/issues/7047) for more information.
 - Yarn v4 is not supported because it provides similar functionality to `audit-ci`.
   For more information, see the [documentation on `yarn npm audit`](https://yarnpkg.com/cli/npm/audit#options).
+  If you'd like `audit-ci` to support Yarn v4, voice your opinion on [this issue](https://github.com/IBM/audit-ci/issues/332).
 - Bun is supported by exporting the `bun.lockb` into a Yarn v1 `yarn.lock` file.
-  Accordingly, it requires Yarn v1 to run `audit-ci` and it has the same limitations as Yarn v1.
+  Accordingly, auditing a `bun.lockb` file with `audit-ci` requires Yarn v1.

 ## Set up